The Girl in the Blue Bra

-The Girl in the Blue Bra is the name given to an image of an Egyptian woman who participated in the Tahrir Square protests in opposition to Egypt's Supreme Council of the Armed Forces (SCAF), the military coup that ousted Hosni Mubarak during the 2011 Egyptian Revolution in opposition to Mubarak's presidency.
-Her name has been undisclosed, and therefore she cannot be properly identified.
-The image receives its title due to the fact that the woman was stripped of her abaya (a single full-body garment used to cover the body of a woman, aside from her face, hands and feet) while being dragged by Egyptian soldiers from the square, revealing her jeans, bare skin, and her blue bra.
-Such an event sparked widespread national and global reactions from individuals and the media.
+The Girl in the Blue Bra (الفتاة ذات حمالة الصدر الزرقاء) is an iconic photograph of a female protester being beaten by anti-riot security forces at Tahrir Square in Cairo, Egypt, on 17 December 2011.
+The woman, whose identity is not known with certainty, had been participating in a demonstration against the Supreme Council of the Armed Forces in the aftermath of the 25 January Revolution, which ousted Egyptian president Hosni Mubarak and his government.

+While running away from a group of soldiers who were charging the crowd, the woman fell to the ground and was subsequently dragged by two soldiers and stomped on by another, causing her abaya to ride up and reveal her bare torso and blue bra, for which the photograph is named.
+The image gained notoriety after being circulated by prominent media networks around the world, leading to widespread outrage among Egyptians and condemnation from international organizations and governments.

 Background

 Civil unrest had spread across Egypt due to much dissatisfaction with President Mubarak’s corrupt regime.
 Citizens protested by participating in demonstrations, marches, occupations, and civil disobedience in a national effort to overthrow Hosni Mubarak from the presidency.
 Many of the Egyptian grievances revolved around economic and political issues including unemployment, police brutality, political freedom, civil liberty, and food-price inflation.
 The use of mass media was instrumental into organizing collective action as people were able to utilize online social-networks to mobilize towards Tahrir Square.
 Such a strategy caught Mubarak’s regime by surprise, and therefore he was unable to efficiently contain or provide any successful counter strategy towards this social movement.
 On January 25, 2011, thousands gathered in Cairo any other Egyptian cities in opposition of the regime.
 Clashes between civilians and security forces unfolded in an attempt to halt the movement as some 840 people were killed, while over 6,000 were injured.

 After a few weeks of continued protests and demonstrations, Vice President Omar Suleiman announced that Hosni Mubarak had resigned from the presidency, and would transfer state-control to the Supreme Council of the Armed Forces (SCAF).
 However, there were still many who were unsatisfied with the conditions and the obtainment of the government by the party of the SCAF.
 Many demanded for election reform, an end to the state of emergency, and for power to be returned to civilians.
 This sparked much outrage and controversy among Egyptian citizens.
 Therefore, this state of discontent led to a second wave of protests in Tahrir Square in December that same year.